Adjusting to New Life in the Prairies: Needs of

 Intimate Partner Violence

-We are currently seeking newcomer women to share their experiences in a research study.
-Interviews are confidential.
-An honorarium will be provided to participants.
+We are currently seeking newcomer women to share their experiences of violence or conflict in relationships/marriage in a research study.
+Interviews are confidential and will be conducted in a safe location of the participant’s choosing.
+An honorarium of $50 will be provided to participants.
 Interpretation, childcare, and transportation will be arranged as needed.
 Click here to see the poster which provides more detail.
 Contact Crystal (306-522-3573, firstname.lastname@example.org) with any questions.

 This project is funded by the Prairieaction Foundation.
 Working on this project are Anahit Falihi (Saskatoon Open Door/ University of Saskatchewan), Dr. Ailsa Watkinson (University of Regina), Dr. Daniel Kikulwe (University of Regina), Dr. Michael Baffoe (University of Manitoba), Dr. David Este (University of Calgary), and Crystal Giesbrecht (PATHS).
 Community partners are Mount Carmel Clinic Multicultural Wellness Program (Manitoba), Immigrant Services Calgary (Alberta), and Saskatoon Open Door (Saskatchewan).